ravicho/Vitis-Tutorials/docs/Bloom-Filter/accelerate-the-application.md

     --------------------------------------------------------------------
     ```

->**NOTE:** The performance number might vary depending on the EC2 instance type and workload activity at that time.

 The above command computes the score for 100,000 documents, amounting to 1.39 GBytes of data.
 The execution time is 4.112 seconds and throughput is computed as follows:

 Throughput = Total data/Total time = 1.39 GB/4.112s = 338 MB/s